 So maybe it’s not just “writer’s block” or “creative drought” for you too.
 Maybe there are traumas and deeper layers of anxiety that’s making you paralyzed to the core and affecting your creative process and your ability to create consistent work.

 If you’ve read up to this point and deep inside you know you feel the same way, I want to share with you two podcasts that have been instrumental for me in my own road to healing:

-And now I want to try out something different.
-I’ve been learning so much about mental health and trauma therapy, and I’m more convinced than ever how important it is for creatives and bloggers like us to talk about these things, too.
+I’ve been learning so much about mental health and trauma therapy lately, and I’m more convinced than ever how important it is for creatives and bloggers like us to talk about these things, too.

-So if you’re up to it, I would love for us to start a conversation about mental health.
-I personally have not done any form of therapy (yet), but I do find content related to mental health (such as the ones above) something I can relate with so much and are helpful in my own journey.
+If you’re up to it, I would love for us to start a conversation about mental health.
+I personally have not done any form of therapy (yet), but I do find content related to mental health (such as the ones above) helpful in my own journey.
 And if you find these materials relevant to you too, I would love to hear from you!
-Send me a message or sign up to my list below.
+Send me a message or sign up for my list below.
 Let’s talk!